 A Personal Example: From Dreams to Disney

 When my husband and I first talked about taking our daughter to Disney World in Florida, it felt like a fantasy.
-But we decided to make it a real goal.
+But we decided to make it a real financial goal.

 And little by little, it happened.
-That trip became one of our favourite family memories not because we had loads of money, but because we had a clear money goal and stuck to it.
+That trip became one of our favorite family memories not because we had loads of money, but because we had a clear money goal and stuck to it.

 How to Set SMART Money Goals